alchemicode/jServ/README.md

 The aliases list will change how certain addresses are displayed within the console.

-When you run the program for the first time, an Admin API key will generate in the `admin.jserv` file, and a User API key will generate in the `keys.jserv` file.
+When you run the program for the first time, an Admin API key will generate in the `admin.jserv` file, and a User API key will generate in the `keys.jserv` file at the paths specified in the config files.
 The program will reject any requests that do not have these keys in the `"x-api-key"` header.

+If you want the config file in a different path, you can enter the path as a command line argument when running jServ.

 <h2>Program Reference</h2>